raibisch/ESP32_ABL/README.md

 V 1.2 index-page redesign, fixes for kW/h-calculation, fetch kW/h sum, Info-page, display chargetime, bugfixes.

 V1.2.2 Bugfix for 'virtual kW/h-calculation' and Modbus timeouts

+V1.2.3 More granular Imax Setting in 1A Steps (from 6A, 7A...16A) for external Imax setting.

+V2.0.0 initial version with support for 2 Wallboxes, "Waveshare ESP32-S3 RS485" Modul support.

+V2.1.0 load management (load sharing (max 8A) per Box, or priority for one Wallbox) for 2 Wallboxes

 ## Ideas:
 - MQTT-client